FDSN/source-identifiers/channel-codes.rst

 (ASCII 95) in the following pattern: ``band_source_subsource``, which forms the end of a source identifier.

-For usage of Band codes **A** and **O**, the source and subsource codes may be defined by the generator.
+For usage of Band codes **A** and **O** (both deprecated), the source and subsource codes may be defined by the generator.
 In these cases, the source and subsource codes should not exceed three characters each in length.
 In all other cases, source and subsource codes defined in this specification must be used.

-Two sequences are reserved for special channels: **L_O_G** for the console log and the (deprecated) **S_O_H** for general state of health.
+Two sequences are reserved for special channels, both deprecated:
+**L_O_G** for the console log and **S_O_H** for general state of health.

 .. note::
    All *channels* with single-character *band*, *source*, and